AU REVOIR… (NEW SITE LIVE NOW!)

 I sprinkled a lil snow here for you, no shovel required… 😛

 I am also deeply disturbed by the racist, unpatriotic acts that birthed BLM, and to put it plainly: Donald Trump is #notmypresident.
-If revealing these sentiments somehow seems inappropriate, I understand.
+If revealing these sentiments seems inappropriate, I understand.
 You’re entitled to your opinion, as well as a refund of your pre-order, which I shall courteously return should you request it.

 Now, the big reveal.
 On election day, after anxiously casting my vote, I rushed off to see Suzanne Vega at a local record shop.
 With her was Bowie guitarist Gerry Leonard.
 I thought he seemed familiar (had last seen him on the Reality tour, but from nosebleed seats in a stadium), but couldn’t place from where.
 When it hit me hours later, I thought about how much had happened since I last saw Gerry; of how I no longer made music; and of course about how that other bright soul on stage (Bowie) was no longer with us.